AdarshAravind/Big-Data-Analytics-SOEN-691-UU-Winter-2020/README.md

 #### 3.5 EVALUATION METRICS:
 As our main goal in this project was to build a model that would classify the human activities correctly into 6 different types, accuracy, precision, recall, and f1_score was considered as the evaluation metric.
 The dataset was split into 70% training data and 30% testing data.
 As this simulates real-world usage and is a reasonable approach, no further changes were made.

-Accuracy, precisio, recall, and f1_score for the 3 models (Logistic Regression, K-nearest Neighbors, and Random Forest) are below:
+Accuracy, precision, recall, and f1_score for the 3 models (Logistic Regression, K-nearest Neighbors, and Random Forest) are below:

 |Machine Learning Algorithm|Train Accuracy|Test Accuracy|Precision|Recall  |f1_score |
 |:------------------------:|:------------:|:-----------:|:-------:|:------:|:-------:|